gabrielelucci/ambient-display-rro/README.md

 According to [Google](http://developer.android.com/guide/topics/resources/index.html):
 >It takes more than just code to build a great app.
 Resources are the additional files and static content that your code uses, such as bitmaps, layout definitions, user interface strings, animation instructions, and more.

 So, RRO allows you to tweak the static content of an app.
-In this case, we change the value of some flags and strings and contained in SystemUI.apk and Framework-res.apk in order to (hopefully) enable the _Ambient Display_ feature implemented in Andorid stock builds.
+In this case, we change the value of some flags and strings and contained in SystemUI.apk and Framework-res.apk in order to (hopefully) enable the _Ambient Display_ feature implemented in Andoroid stock builds.

 Supported devices: Nexus 5.